List of EastEnders characters introduced in 2017: Hope Fowler

 Hope Fowler first appears in the episode broadcast on 16 October 2017.
-She is the daughter of Martin Fowler (James Bye) and Stacey Fowler (Lacey Turner).
+She is the daughter of established characters Martin Fowler (James Bye) and Stacey Slater (Lacey Turner).

 In early 2017, after Stacey finds out she is pregnant, she and her husband Martin agree to seek medical advice because she is worried about her postpartum psychosis returning that she suffered after the birth of her son, Arthur Fowler.
 In October 2017, after Arthur's grandmother, Carmel Kazemi (Bonnie Langford), phones social services about bruises on Arthur, suspecting a stressed Stacey of hurting him, Stacey suffers an eclamptic seizure when she learns what Carmel did and is taken to hospital.
 In between her seizures, Stacey and Martin are told the baby will have to be delivered via Caesarean section.
 Martin is overjoyed when he learns that he has another daughter, but is told she has complications.
 Stacey goes to see her daughter, but changes her mind, however, she later sees her.
 Stacey and Martin's daughter is put on a ventilator.
 Stacey grows annoyed at Martin suggesting baby names, but confides in Max Branning (Jake Wood) about her feelings.
 Stacey apologises to Martin and they name their daughter Hope.
 Martin and Stacey bring Hope home and Stacey decides to make amends with Carmel.
 When Stacey cheats on Martin with Max in December 2017, she leaves Walford with Arthur, Hope and her daughter, Lily Fowler (Aine Garvey).
 Stacey returns in January 2018 and when Stacey is out, Martin accuses her of being with Max, so Stacey decides Martin should leave, but he angrily throws her out and exposes her affair.
 Martin keeps Lily, Arthur and Hope inside, away from Stacey, though he and Stacey support each other briefly when Lily holds Hope by the upstairs window, asking for Stacey.
 Martin rejects Stacey when she says Lily, Arthur and Hope need her and he decides he will not let Stacey near Lily, Arthur and Hope.
 Martin decides to go for custody, although his friends advise them to resolve their problems.
 Martin is not happy when Stacey seemingly changes her mind about Martin looking after Lily, Arthur and Hope for the night, but he refuses to look after Hope when Stacey offers as he suspects she will see Max.
 Stacey's cousin, Hayley Slater (Katie Jarvis), gets involved by pretending to be interested in Martin and encouraging him to keep the children for longer than agreed, resulting in him being visited by the police.

 Turner said that Stacey's ultimate fear is her baby not surviving after Stacey suffers pre-eclampsia, bringing on a seizure, which puts Stacey and her baby's life at risk.
 The character being named Hope drew similarities to the introduction of Coronation Street's Hope Stape, the daughter of Fiz Brown (Jennie McAlpine), who was born prematurely and fought for her life in December 2010.